DoSomething/contentful-prototype/docs/content-publishing/dynamic-link-tokens.md

 # Dynamic Link Tokens

-You can use select _tokens_ in the specified URL within certain Content Types' **Link** field to include dynamic information.
+You can use select _tokens_ in the specified URL within certain Content Types' **Link** field to substitute dynamic information.
 These tokens will be replaced with actual values.

 The following tokens are available for use in the `link` field: